null

 outer door skin with Damplifier Pro sound deadening

-This is material on the outside of the car, right behind your front quarter panel.
+This is outer part of the car door, right behind your front quarter panel.
 Unless you’re driving a machine from Mad Max, this material tends to be more flexible as it’s built to crumple in a collision - which means wind or even your own door speakers can cause vibrations that create unwanted sound.
 Your car door might be great for safety, but it’s not ideal for car audio.

 inner door skin with Damplifier Pro sound deadening